-Complete your form of proxy and return it in the envelope we have provided or by delivery to one of AST's principal offices in Montréal, Toronto, Vancouver or Calgary for receipt before 10:30 a.m.
-(Eastern Daylight Time) on May 12, 2021, or prior to 10:30 a.m.
+Complete your form of proxy and return it in the envelope we have provided or by delivery to one of TSX's principal offices in Montréal, Toronto, Vancouver or Calgary for receipt before 10:30 a.m.
+(Eastern Daylight Time) on May 4, 2022, or prior to 10:30 a.m.
 (Eastern Daylight Time) on the second to last business day preceding any adjournment or postponement of the Meeting.

-If you return your proxy by mail, you can appoint a person other than the Directors of the Corporation named in the form of proxy as your proxyholder.
+If you return your proxy by mail, you can appoint a person other than the Named Proxyholders as your proxyholder.
 This person does not have to be a Shareholder.
 Fill in the name of the person you are appointing in the blank space provided on the form of proxy.
 Complete your voting instructions, and date and sign the form.
 Make sure that the person you appoint is aware that he or she has been appointed and attends the Meeting.
-Shareholders who wish to appoint a person other than the Directors of the Corporation named in the form of proxy or voting instruction form (including a non-registered shareholder who wishes to appoint themselves to attend the virtual meeting) must also register such proxyholder with AST, the transfer agent for the Shares, after submitting the form of proxy or voting instruction form.
-Failure to register the proxyholder with AST will result in the proxyholder not receiving a control number to participate in the virtual meeting and only being able to attend as a guest.
+Shareholders who wish to appoint a person other than the Named Proxyholders (including a non-registered shareholder who wishes to appoint themselves to attend the virtual meeting) must also register such proxyholder with TSX, the transfer agent for the Shares, after submitting the form of proxy or voting instruction form.
+Failure to register the proxyholder with TSX will result in the proxyholder not receiving a control number to participate in the virtual meeting and only being able to attend as a guest.
 Guests will be able to listen to the virtual meeting but will not be able to vote or ask questions.